Behenein: Plot

 Along with the time passing Purva and Mihir come closer to each other.
 Again Neema hires Samir to rape Anokhi whom Anokhi takes a liking to in college.
 When Samir tries to rape Anokhi then suddenly Purva comes to save her.
 Samir accepts his mistakes but he doesn't disclose Neema's real identity even though he wanted to and her therefore goes for ever.
 Then, Neema makes another plan for kidnapping Aakashi.
-She gets Shyamad to forcefully marry Aakashi.
-When Purva gets photo of Aakashi's wedding then they come to know the wedding happened between Aakashi and Shyamad Das whom Aakashi has detested since the beginning because of his low status.
+She gets Shyamad to forcefully marry Aakashi on the day of her wedding to her long term boyfriend and fiancé Kshitij.
+When Purva gets photo of Aakashi's wedding then they come to know the wedding happened between Aakashi and Shyamad Das whom Aakashi has detested since the beginning because of his poor status.
 Aakashi now goes to the house of Shyamad, seeking vengeance.
 Shyamad and his family are the servants of Mihir's family.
 Aakashi makes much trouble for him and his family but she ends up developing a close bond with her in-laws and begins to like living there even though she loved all her luxuries she was provided since birth.
 After that, an accident happens to Akashi and Shyamad and Aakashi become closer and eventually fall in love.

 Later, Aastha is introduced who looks exactly like Smriti.
 Aastha appears with her pretend husband, Karan to avoid suspicions.
 It has been disclosed that Aastha is originally Smriti.
 Smriti was revealed to be alive and she came back but when she saw Purva and Mihir marrying she was heartbroken and left.
 Anokhi finds the matter first when she hears Smriti singing Prem's lullaby which she used to sing.
 Then, for a long time everything is going in a straight way until the entrance of Bhavesh who takes an instant liking to Anokhi and often teases her.
 When everything is going well then Jigna's death who is Bhavesh's sister happens as a result of Shyamad Das and he is blamed which causes a rift between Anokhi and Aakashi as she sides with her husband and Anokhi with Bhavesh.
 Purva tries to unite the two and Shyamad is declared innocent.
 It was revealed that Jigna was killed by Karan who was evil all this time.
 He is sent away.
 Aakashi and Shyamad Das are overjoyed when they find out they are expecting a child.
 In the end, Bhavesh marries Anokhi and Smriti marries Jai who was her boss and both fell in love.
 Everyone surprises Purva and Mihir.
 The whole family celebrates the Godh bharai ceremony of Purva.
 The serial ends when Purva fix the name Revati to her newborn daughter.